IMF chief meets PM Shehbaz, pledges support for govt’s actions

-The International Monetary Fund (IMF) Managing Director Kristalina Georgieva met Prime Minister Shehbaz Sharif during his visit to the United Arab Emirates and pledged support for the government’s “decisive actions” regarding the programme.
+The International Monetary Fund (IMF) Managing Director Kristalina Georgieva has met Prime Minister Shehbaz Sharif during his visit to the United Arab Emirates and assured him of the lender’s support for the government’s decisive actions regarding the programme, according to a statement released on Wednesday.

 In a post on X, she said, “Wonderful to meet Prime Minister @CMShehbaz and his team.”